wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-rest-api-proxy.md

 5. Close the **Get cURL to Generate Access Token** card.
 Then click **Update**.

     A message appears to confirm that the keys are successfully updated.

+    !!! info
+        Here, you are generating an access token solely for testing purposes.
+When you deploy the API proxy to the production environment, you need to use the token endpoint with a suitable grant type.

 6. Issue the cURL command you copied to generate an access token.